webspatial/doc-website/DOCS_MAINTENANCE_GUIDE.md

 ## AI-Facing Content

-Legacy docs must stay out of AI-facing outputs such as `static/llms.txt`.
+Legacy docs must stay out of AI-facing outputs such as `static/llms.txt` and `static/llms-full.txt`.

-Current design relies on the latest docs tree as the source for that output.
+Current design relies on the latest English docs tree in `docs/` as the source for both outputs.
 Preserve that behavior unless multilingual AI output is intentionally redesigned.

+`static/llms.txt` is the lightweight index file.
+It should list canonical latest-doc URLs and short descriptions, not inline full doc bodies.

+`static/llms-full.txt` is the merged full-context file.
+It should inline the latest English doc bodies and link back to the canonical source page for each entry.

 Legacy docs are still indexable by search engines.
 The machine-readable outdated notice for legacy pages is handled centrally in `src/theme/DocItem/Metadata/index.tsx`, not by per-file frontmatter duplication.